Charles Apthorp: British government representative

 Along with Thomas Hancock, Apthorp represented the British government in its efforts to recruit personnel to Nova Scotia—ship pilots, bricklayers, carpenters, settlers, etc. He also served as "paymaster and commissary under the British Government of the land and naval forces quartered in Boston".

 Apthorp and Hancock also supplied many of the ships used during the forced removal of the Acadians from Nova Scotia.
 The two merchants also lent money to finance the operation, and the poor quality of ships supplied by Apthorp and Hancock led to instances of malnutrition, disease and death among the Acadians on board.

 Personal life

 Marriage and children

 Apthorp married Grizzel Eastwicke on 13 January 1726.
 She was born in Jamaica to Griselda Lloyd and John Eastwicke.
 A descendant of the couple, great-grandson Joseph Coolidge, stated that: "Her portrait, painted by Sir Peter Lely, and showing her to have been remarkably beautiful, remains in the family."
 She was said to have "rare qualities of person and character."

-Apthorp and his wife had eighteen children, three whom died before him.
-The children included:
+Apthorp and his wife had eighteen children, three of whom died before him: